HoloArchivists/hollow_memories/archiving_livestreams.md

 * The `-t` flag is used to embed the original stream thumbnail in the downloaded video file.

-> this will also show the thumbnail as file preview if your file explorer supports it
+> this will also show the thumbnail as file preview if your file explorer supports it (mp4 has thumbnail embeded)

 ![Preview](https://raw.githubusercontent.com/Lytexx/hollow_memories/master/assets/post_process_difference.png)